tfiosecmtv/cs6111_hw1/README.md

 ### Keys / EngineID

 Google API key = AIzaSyDU0M8qHB6gcorISsUwROoEEINdkLxL-6g

 Google Engine ID = 75a89ae4175564bf3

-Precision = 0.9
+Precision = 0.9 #This value can be

-### Clear description of the internal design of your project
+### Clear description of the internal design of our project

 ```
 ```